 You will more than likely require some assistance from someone who is significantly better at it than you.

-Safety is a big thing as well so you best brush up on this aspect prior to seeking assistance.
+Archery safety is a very important aspect so you best brush up on it prior to seeking assistance.

 I’ll share this good piece of advice with you because it’s important and it’s a question I get asked on a regular basis